algermissen/hawkj/README.md

 Status
 ======

-hawkj has been release as version 1.0 and is usable in production with the caveat that no feedback from production is available so far.
+hawkj has been released as version 1.1 and is usable in production with the caveat that no feedback from production is available so far.
 If you consider using hawkj in production now, please get in touch.